GuernJaq/startup-application/README.md

 Error handlers have regular use cases but also take err param Need to ssh in to install node on server and restart it

+SIMON DB NOTES
+After walking through the mongo code, it should be extremely easy to update my startup, as the code I use to store and update my guess values is very close to the original simon code.
+I'm really hoping it will go slightly smoother than getting simon to work (I had several minor issues caused by missing sections of the instruction).
+ADDITIONAL NOTES:
+sudo vi /etc/environment to edit environment variables.
+After updating run pm2 restart all --update-env and pm2 save to ensure code uses updated vars. mongo connection string : mongodb+srv://<username>:<password>@dallark.1fldlo4.mongodb.net To connect, construct the url with env variables, then make a new client with the url, then make/connect to the needed db and collection.
+Use index.js to process api requests with express and implement actual functions in separate.
+Use await for mongo access.
+Mongo stores JSON objects in collections.